Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Here are a few ideas:

 - Feed dried mealworms: You may be able to attract Bluebirds by stocking a feeder with mealworms.
-Or you can scatter them on the ground for Robins, Catbirds and other ground feeders.
+Or you can scatter them on the ground for Robins, Catbirds, and other ground feeders.
 Every now and then I am even able to lure a Woodthrush out of the trees for some mealworms.
 One caution: Mealworms also appeal to nocturnal critters like skunks, which is why I don’t use them often.

 - Plant a garden: A flower garden makes an excellent hunting ground for insect-eating birds, particularly if it’s densely planted.
 Even a vegetable garden will do nicely.
 Gardens attract bugs, and it won’t take long for birds to realize your backyard is a buffet of beetles, aphids, caterpillars, and spiders.

 - Put up a nesting box: Insect-eating birds such as the Eastern Bluebird might nest in a bird box if you provide one.
 You can mount it on existing structures or trees, but placing it on a pole with a baffle provides a little better security from predation.
 Be sure to check the needs of whatever species you are trying to attract.
-For instance, different birds will prefer different sized boxes, and most birds prefer an entranceway facing away from the afternoon sun.
+For instance, different birds will prefer differently sized boxes, and most birds prefer an entranceway facing away from the afternoon sun.

 - Put up a birdbath: Providing all of the necessary components needed to make a bird happy improves your chances of attracting insect-eating birds.
 A water source such as a birdbath or small fountain can bring around birds that don’t care about your feeder.